TheAgenticWeb/agentic-web-starter-kit/README.md

 4. **Try it out!**

-Open http://localhost:3000 and start chatting with your AI agent.
+Open http://localhost:3000 and start chatting with your AI task assistant.
 Try:
-- "Change the main text to 'Hello World'"
+- "Create a task to review the Q4 budget in the Review column"
-- "Add a new line saying 'This is awesome'"
+- "Add three tasks for the new website project"
+- "Move all high priority tasks to In Progress"
-- "Search the web for latest AI news" (if EXA_API_KEY is set)
+- "Create a task to research competitors" (will use web search if EXA_API_KEY is set)
+- "Organize my tasks by priority"

 ## Project Architecture